 - Economics: Introductory Macroeconomics (NCERT Class XII), Economic Survey + Institute notes from Pala

-- Science and Technology: Didn’t made any special preparation- 10th standard level S & T knowledge would suffice + topics related to current developments (Eg : stem cells- widely discussed in last year’s newspapers )
+- Science and Technology: Didn’t make any special preparation- 10th standard level S & T knowledge would suffice + topics related to current developments (Eg: stem cells- widely discussed in last year’s newspapers )

-- Current Affairs: Newspaper (The Hindu) + Manorama/Mathrubhumi yearbook
+- Current Affairs: Newspaper (The Hindu) + Manorama Yearbook /Mathrubhumi Yearbook.

-- General Studies Paper 2 (CSAT) : No Special preparation.
-Practiced sample questions from institute.
+- General Studies Paper 2 (CSAT): No Special preparation.
+Practised sample questions from the institute.

-ClearIAS.com : Any tips/advices for UPSC Civil Services Prelims? :
+ClearIAS.com: Any tips/advice for UPSC Civil Services Prelims?